Bernard-Jelinic/vacation_manager/README.md

     Manager can update user profile info.
     Manager can manage the vacation request(approve and not approve) in his/her department.
     Manager can view the vacation request history of his/her department.
-    Every time when an employee applies for leave manager will get a notification.
+    Every time when an employee send vacation request, manager will get a notification.

 Employee Module: